 The research misconduct proceedings may be made public prematurely and federal action may be necessary to safeguard evidence and protect the rights of those involved; or

-The research community or public should be informed.

 Sponsor Review of Investigation Report

 After receipt of the final report and supporting materials from the Deciding Official, the sponsor (if any) may assess whether the investigation has been performed in a timely manner and with sufficient objectivity, thoroughness and competence.
 The sponsor may also request clarification or additional information and, if necessary, perform its own investigation.
 Although the University has primary responsibility to conduct an inquiry or investigation, federal sponsors reserve the right to perform their own investigation(s) at any time prior to, during, or following the University’s investigation.
 In addition to any sanctions the University may decide to impose, the sponsor may impose sanctions of its own upon the respondent(s) or the University based on authorities it possesses or may possess.